The-Sequence-Ontology/SO-Ontologies/README.md

 ## Contributing via Pull Request

-Pull requests (PRs) of less than 50 lines are welcomed.
+Pull requests (PRs) welcomed.
 Please review the lesson on [contributing to OBO ontologies](https://oboacademy.github.io/obook/lesson/contributing-to-obo-ontologies/) and the [pull requests tutorial](https://oboacademy.github.io/obook/tutorial/pull-requests/) in the [OBO Academy's OBO Semantic Engineering Training](https://oboacademy.github.io/obook/) (a.k.a. the OBOOK).

 While it is possible edit the text of an ontology file directly, it's recommended to use the [Prot&eacute;g&eacute;](https://protege.stanford.edu/) ontology editor to add, edit, and annotate ontology classes in SO.
 Please follow the [instructions for configuring Protégé](https://oboacademy.github.io/obook/howto/set-up-protege/) in the [OBO Academy's OBO Semantic Engineering Training](https://oboacademy.github.io/obook/) (a.k.a. the OBOOK).